CoolElectronics/morespriteshorn/README.md

-i'm planning on adding support for a simple hex compression algorithim later if i feel like it
+i'm planning on adding support for px8ing the mapdata and mayybe hexloading sprites if i feel like it